MicahElliott/mrswlf/README.md

 - Lsb:  1.923%
 - BadRedirects: 1.466%

+The SFBs are about the same, but those other three are huge differences.

 You could even start with only moving `o` to thumb (wait on `m` and `a`), before doing the `m`/`a`/`o` swaps.
 Try just `o` for a week and see if you can get past the hatred.

-Honestly, the simplest possible winning Colemak-DH mod (if you feel lateral stretch pain) I can come up with is to simply swap `m` and `z` (though the `qam` stack is pretty nasty):
+Honestly, the simplest possible semi-winning Colemak-DH mod (if you feel lateral stretch pain) I can come up with is to simply swap `m` and `z` (though the `qam` stack is pretty gross):

 - Sfb:  1.682%
 - Dsfb: 6.389%